 Most spices labelled organic are usually gluten-free.
 But, it is best to check with the manufacturer to be sure.

 Buy spices and dried herbs in small quantities.
-Most spices and dried herbs stay fresh up to 9 – 12 months when properly stored
+Most spices and dried herbs stay fresh for up to 9 – 12 months when properly stored.

 Store them in airtight glass containers in a cool and dark place